A wastewater tunnel from the North, from Källby to Sjölunda

 More cost effective

 A tunnel is more cost effective.
-The tunnel connection from the north is designed for maximum inflows to equalize and store heavy rains.
-The storage function provides system advantages to the entire wastewater treatment system.
+The tunnel connection from the north is designed for maximum inflows to equalize and store heavy rains, providing system advantages to the entire wastewater treatment system.
 A significant advantage is that the wastewater treatment system can be built more efficiently, and there is greater flexibility for future expansions.

 Low energy consumption